warmlyyours/kri/content/post/Is-Laminate-Waterproof?.md

 >>
 >> Dumaplast: Another European-based company, [Dumaplast](https://www.dumaplast.com/en/applications/water-resistant-flooring-bathroom-wet-rooms) makes 100 percent PVC flooring that is similar to Parcolys, but with an additional feature: the underlayment is built into the planks.
 Here, too, availability in the U.S. is limited.
 >>
->> Aquastep: Originally ap roduct line within Parcolys, [Aquastep](https://www.aquastepus.com) is now its own brand, offering a waterproof and extremely strong laminate flooring theype that can even be used in garage installations.
+>> Aquastep: Originally a product line within Parcolys, [Aquastep](https://www.aquastepus.com) is now its own brand, offering a waterproof and extremely strong laminate flooring type that can even be used in garage installations.
 Aquastep uses a honeycomb PVC core and offers a good selection of wood-look, stone-look, and ship-deck styles.
-It is currently available through only one U.S. distributon in Massachusetts.
+It is currently available through only one U.S. distribution in Massachusetts.
 >>
 >Lee Wallender